TD-Dan/Sunwai/Full dictionary.baked.md

 Example::   *Se o **kulo** li.* = "That is a subtle/light **color/hue**."

 ### Action
 *   The act of applying color, adding a tint, or the process of something taking on color.
-Often requires ta.
+Often requires TA.

 Example::   *A ta **kulo** le heim.* = "I **color** the home."
 Example::   *Hu **kulo** ne tilon pene.* = "The sky **becomes colored** during the beautiful time (e.g., sunrise/sunset)."
 (Using new *tilon*)
 Example::   *Ta **kulo** se ku?* = "**Color** it?"
 (Using new question particle *ku*)

 ### Descriptor
 *   Describes something as having color or relating to hue.
-Optional so marker clarifies.
+Optional SO marker clarifies.

 Example::   *Kohi o **kulo**.* = "The bird is **colored/colorful**."
 Example::   *A hat wai **so kulo**.* = "I have **colored** water."